Should we be worried about asteroid scenarios?

 Hopefully, science and global cooperation will come to the rescue.
 One group of scientists is promoting a space telescope called Sentinel to find intermediate size asteroids, including ones less than 450 feet, but still potentially devastating, especially if they landed in high-population concentrations.
 A United Nations committee studying the issue is recommending that the world’s space agencies collaborate on technologies to deflect large, earth-bound asteroids.

 Stay tuned.
 There’s a wave of new research out coming out on the near-Earth asteroid issue.
+You can be there will be new asteroid scenarios discussed in the media.
 Some of it will likely be terrifying; some of it reassuring.
 Those of us in the scenario-planning business will have more to think about in terms of scenario wild-cards.
 And all of us will enjoy at least a temporary distraction from the dismal state of politics here on Earth.